fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmADServicePrincipal.md

 ```

 ### -SearchString
-Fetches all service principals that have the display name starting with this value.
+Specifies all service principals that have the display name starting with this value.

 ```yaml
 Type: String